Skip to main content

 5. Generative AI as Orchestration

-A generative AI model is used at the API level where the model can be configured to interact with structured data stored in a database thereby functioning as a living ledger where every reflection, AI-generated question, synthesis, and tool interaction is recorded.
+A generative AI model operates at the API level, configured to interact with structured data stored in a database: a living ledger where every reflection, AI-generated question, synthesis, and tool interaction is recorded.
+For the complete schema and data architecture, see Database & Living Ledger.

 This creates a complete audit trail of computational operations, enabling research into how students interact with AI-scaffolded inquiry.
-Again, the system isn’t using a model to generate answers about research topics, rather it uses AI to generate questions about the student's own thinking.
+The system generates questions about the student's own thinking.
+At least, that is the design constraint.

 AI scaffolds forward movement through structured prompting, reframing, and tension-surfacing, but never introduces new content.
 It can only work with what students have already written.